 - Loss of protection, care, or services to dependents and beneficiaries of the deceased person

 - Loss of benefits, including health care or retirement benefits (pension, 401(k), etc.)

 - Costs to replace property damaged related to the accident or injury (e.g., a damaged vehicle)

 - Loss of companionship or consortium

 - Mental anguish and sorrow

 - Pain and suffering experienced before the decedent’s death (survival actions)

 Not all of these compensatory damages are available in all states.
 For example, California does not allow pain and suffering for a wrongful death claim.
 Other states may have multipliers that increase the amount of damages, such as New York which adds 9% interest to damages awards calculated from the date of death.
 Common law factors also may come into play with regard to damages.

-During your free consultation, discuss your case with your lawyer to learn more about which damages could come into play in your case.
+During your free consultation, discuss your case with our lawyers to learn more about which damages could come into play in your case.

 Wrongful Death Settlements